Ada-Developers-Academy/core-lightning-talks/unit-2-lightning-talks/unit-2-submission.md

 ##### !question

 Submit the slideshow containing your work on the Unit 2 lightning talk below.
 Before submitting, ensure that the presentation is available for instructors to view.
+If you are not scheduled to present during this unit, please enter "N/A".

 ##### !end-question